PlaneWXHelp

 In the final hour before departure, this button fetches live weather data directly from the Aviation Weather Center for the freshest possible picture.

-Pro Plan — "Live Weather Refresh"
+Casual & Pro — "Live Weather Refresh"

-Pro briefings update automatically, so you typically don't need to refresh manually.
+Casual and Pro briefings update automatically, so you typically don't need to refresh manually.
 However, in the final hour before departure, a Live Weather Refresh button appears so you can pull real-time data on demand.

 This button has a 5-minute cooldown between presses to avoid unnecessary load on the weather data sources.